jmp192/Pub-Crawler-App/README.md

 # Pub-Crawler-App
 Social media application for partier to coordinate partying activities.
+Written in Java using Android Studio.